DioxusLabs/docsite/docs-src/en/guide/creating_a_story.md

 ## Dynamic Text

 Let's expand our App component to include the story title, author, score, time posted, and number of comments.
-We can insert dynamic text in the render macro by inserting variables inside `{}`s (this works similarly to the formatting in the [println!](macro)):
+We can insert dynamic text in the render macro by inserting variables inside `{}`s (this works similarly to the formatting in the [println!](https://doc.rust-lang.org/std/macro.println.html) macro):

 ```rust
 {{#include src/doc_examples/hackernews_post.rs:story_v2}}